KAMR-TV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-KAMR-TV shut down its analog signal, over VHF channel 4, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital television under federal mandate.
-The station's digital signal remained on its pre-transition UHF channel 19.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former VHF analog channel 4.
+KAMR-TV shut down its analog signal, over VHF channel 4, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital television under federal mandate.
+The station's digital signal remained on its pre-transition UHF channel 19, using virtual channel 4.

 The main channel was converted to 720p high definition on May 22, 2017.
 As of September 2017, the NBC feed was restored to its native 1080i resolution.

 Translators

 KAMR-TV covers a large portion of northern Texas, the Oklahoma Panhandle and northeastern New Mexico through many translators that distribute its programming beyond the 65.6 mi range of its broadcast signal.
 All translators transmit on virtual channel 4, and (with the exception of K25CP-D and K27NL-D, which are owned by Nexstar directly) are owned by local translator cooperatives: